abrehman99/CityRoutesChallenge/README.md

 # CityRoutesChallenge
-The goal of this simple app is to calculate shortest paths between cities provided a set of cities and their connections.
-The app is intended to be easy to understand and work with.
-It also should allow easy extension of the functionalities.
+The goal of this app is to calculate shortest paths between cities provided a set of cities and their connections.
+The app is intended to be easy to understand and extend.

 **How to use**